Residential Child Care Facilities

-What services does Colorado Medicaid cover in a Residential Child Care Facility?
+What services does Health First Colorado cover in a Residential Child Care Facility?

 Who is eligible?

-Any Medicaid-eligible child or youth between the ages of 3-21 with a mental health diagnosis is eligible to receive mental health services in a Residential Child Care Facility.
+Any Health First Colorado-eligible child or youth between the ages of 3-21 with a mental health diagnosis is eligible to receive mental health services in a Residential Child Care Facility.

 How does a client access these services?

-A Medicaid-eligible child or youth may be referred to a Residential Child Care Facility by private citizens (including family), social services, community mental health centers (CMHCs), or behavioral health organizations (BHOs).
+A Health First Colorado-eligible child or youth may be referred to a Residential Child Care Facility by private citizens (including family), social services, community mental health centers (CMHCs), or behavioral health organizations (BHOs).
 Referred clients will have access to behavioral health services once an assessment is done and the client is found to have a diagnosis that requires these services.

-How can a facility provide care to Medicaid clients as a Residential Child Care Facility?
+How can a facility provide care to Health First Colorado clients as a Residential Child Care Facility?

 Residential Child Care Facilities must be licensed and monitored by the Colorado Department of Human Services (DHS), Division of Child Care.
-For more information, please visit the “Licensing” section on the Colorado Department of Human Services website.
-Facilities must enroll as Medicaid providers to provide individualized behavioral health services to Medicaid clients in Residential Child Care Facilities.
+For more information, please visit the Licensing section on the Colorado Department of Human Services website.
+Facilities must enroll as Health First Colorado providers to provide individualized behavioral health services to Health First Colorado clients in Residential Child Care Facilities.